dostanosha-eng/CSCI271_GitIntro_Anosha_Dost/README.md

 # CSCI271_GitIntro_Anosha_Dost

 # My First GitHub Repository
+My Name is Anosha Dost My Student ID is W1064790, I am Student of class 271 1290.
+This is my second semester at MJC and I'm majoring in computer science.
-This is my very first repository on GitHub!
-Hello CPP **Author:** Anosha Dost
+**Author:** Anosha Dost
-**Date Created:** Jan 12, 2026
+**Date Created:** August 30, 2026
 **Purpose:** Practicing GitHub basics, including creating a repository and a README file.